 Reflective Practice.
 Engage in reflective practice to continue professional development and self-assessment.

 Professional Literacy.
 Develop and refine the ability to negotiate both in social and professional settings, which requires one to be literate in the language of professional standards.

->

-> Seek Guidance.
-Seek feedback and guidance from the deaf and coda communities…without making them responsible for managing my interpreting skills or advocating while trying to live their lives.
+Seek Guidance.
+Seek feedback and guidance from the deaf and coda communities…without making them responsible to manage my interpreting skills or advocate while trying to live their lives.

->

-> Accept Change.
+Accept Change.
 Sit with the discomfort of change, share the control, and be willing to move through feelings of disorientation before the reconstruction and reorientation into a stronger self.

 In this I include agencies (by which I mean sign language, spoken language, temp agencies, VRS agencies, and online marketplaces):

 Become involved within your communities for input about interpreting needs and concerns.